Ang254/Cloud-Projects/Cloud/3-Tier-Highly-Available-Architecture/README.md

 ---
 # Results
-Able to access the app server, appserver2 and database server from the bastion host Ping test also confirms reachability of the servers from the bastion host
+1.Able to access the app server, appserver2 and database server from the bastion host
 ![Jump to Database server from Bastion host](screenshots/jumptoAppserver2.png)

+2.Ping test also confirms reachability of the servers from the bastion host
 ![Ping test from bastion host to App server](screenshots/pingAppServer.png)

 # High Availability Features